Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Copa

-All agents explicitly operationalize learning theory.
+All agents have specific theoretical motivations.
 For example, the KnowledgeAgent estimates students' ZPD and identifies the ``immediate next step'' needed based on task progress, while the DialogueAgent is instructed to ``promote self-efficacy through encouragement and praise'' (SCT) and ask ``probing questions'' (Social Constructivism).
-All task rubrics, as well as agent prompts, features, and their values, are detailed in our \href{https://github.com/claytoncohn/AIED26_Supplementary_Materials}{Supplementary Materials}\footnote{\url{https://github.com/claytoncohn/AIED26_Supplementary_Materials}}.
+All task rubrics, as well as agent prompts, input features and their values, outputs, functionality, and theoretical foundations are detailed in our \href{https://github.com/claytoncohn/AIED26_Supplementary_Materials}{Supplementary Materials}\footnote{\url{https://github.com/claytoncohn/AIED26_Supplementary_Materials}}.